30 CSS Hero Sections

 Kinetic Type Hero — preview

 Rave-poster kinetic typography — letters rotate, scale, and float individually using per-letter delay.
-Acid green and magenta on pure black with strobe-like accents.

 19 / 30